Hstggez/Kmeans/README.md

             with this we dont need n^2 imeplementation and can make it as efficient as possible

-          2.Pure hand written imeplementation of the vannilla version of kmeans WITH pthread(which took me hours to finish and days to debug)
+          2.Originally Pure hand written imeplementation of the vannilla version of kmeans WITH pthread(which took me hours to finish and days to debug 1year ago)

           3.cpu multithreaded for aided speed